evwooo/evwooo/README.md

 ## Hi, I'm Owen
 Computer Science student at Texas A&M University.
-Currently learning Full-Stack development.
-Soon to be AWS Cloud Practitioner.

 <!--
 **evwooo/evwooo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.